 The Fayetteville Pie Company serves up really good savory and sweet pies.
 This is a popular place for lunch and they have a daily menu that is always changing.
 Depending on the day, you might have a choice of a Chicken Pot Pie on steroids, a Carnitas and Cornbread pie, Chicken Cordon Bleu, Chicken Marsala Pie or a whole bunch of others.

 Pair that with a sweet pie like Carrot Cake Pie, Caramel Apple or one of the many others and you have a meal.
-The Fayetteville Pie Company is open for lunch only Monday thru Saturday 11 am – 3 pm and is located at 253 Westwood Shopping Center, Fayetteville, NC.
+The Fayetteville Pie Company is open for lunch only Monday thru Saturday 11 am – 3 pm.

 Fowler’s Southern Gourmet